 To evaluate the association between LDL and age, I compared the distribution of LDL across groups defined by age as a continuous variable by forming a robust linear regression model that allows for hetroscedasticity, uses age as the predictor of interest, and uses LDL as the outcome.

+Point: 3 out of 3.

 c.
 No, this is not a saturated model because the predictor variable has more values (the continuous variable age) than the number of parameters of the regression model (2).

+Point: 3 out of 3.

 d.
 The estimated mean LDL level among a population of 70 year old subjects is 126.215 mg/dL based on the model.

+Point: 3 out of 3.

 e.
 The estimated mean LDL level among a population of 71 year old subjects is 126.125 mg/dL based on the model.
 This value is the value of the mean LDL level among a population of 70 year old subjects (126.215 mg/dL) plus the slope multiplied by 1 year.
 Thus, the difference is the slope.

+Point: 3 out of 3.

 f.
 The estimated mean LDL level among a population of 75 year old subjects is 125.764 mg/dL based on the model.
 This value is the value of the mean LDL level among a population of 70 year old subjects (126.215 mg/dL) plus the slope multiplied by 5 years.
 Thus, the difference is the slope*5.

+Point: 3 out of 3.

 g.